How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 According to HDB, the period will be dependent upon the purchase mode, type of flat and the date in which the flat has been applied.
 If you purchased your HDB flat from HDB directly, from a developer via the Design, Build and Sell Scheme, the Selective En bloc Redevelopment Scheme (SERS) with portable SERS rehousing benefits or a resale flat bought from the open market with the CPF Housing Grant, the MOP will be 5 years.

 A flat bought under SERS only, the MOP will either be 7 years from the date of selection of the condominium, or 5 years from the date of occupation, whichever may be earlier.
-Resale flats bought from the open market without a CPF Housing Grant is dependent on the size of the flat.
-For one-room flats, there is no MOP.
-For two-room flats and larger, if you applied for the flat after 30 August 2010, it will be 5 years, flats applied between 5 March to 29 August 2010 will have an MOP of 3 years and any time before that will be 2.5 years with an HDB loan and 1 year with bank loan/without any loan.
+Resale flats bought from the open market without a CPF Housing Grant is dependent on when the flat was applied for, with most flats applied for from 30 August 2010 onwards carrying a 5-year MOP.
+Newer BTO flats launched under the Plus and Prime classifications (from the October 2024 framework) carry a longer 10-year MOP, so check which category your flat falls under.

 For flats bought under the Fresh Start Housing Scheme, the MOP will be 20 years.